Misty Programming Language:Functions

 Functions are invoked with the ()paren suffix operator.

-function_value(input values)
+function_value(parameter values)

-call my_function(do, re, mi) # function invocation
+call my_function(do re mi) # function invocation

 Scope